DUNE/ND_CAFMaker/README.md

 The aim of this study is to examine the acceptance for reconstructing the muon and containing the hadronic system in two cases in Near-Detector Liquid Argon (ND-LAr).
-In the first case, where all the modules of the the detector are active, the resulting plot is very similar to the corresponding one in the ND Conceptual Design Report (ND-CDR).
-In the second case, where the module in the center of the detector is inactive, the resulting plot shows that the change in relative acceptance is uniform as a function of event kinematics.
+In the first case, where all the modules of the detector are active, the resulting plot is very similar to the corresponding one in the ND Conceptual Design Report (ND-CDR).
+In the second case, where the module in the center of the detector is inactive, the resulting plot shows that the change in relative acceptance is uniform to within ± 10% as a function of event kinematics.

 How to execute the files: